There are so many guides on the internet, apps and even courses on productivity. But what exactly is productivity?

 Now, the problem with doing so many “urgent things” at a time, is that it leaves you drained, worn out and at the end of the day, that’s if you get to rest, all you think of is the fear of experiencing the same type of mental fatigue all over again.

-We haven’t even gotten to the part where all this exhaustion eats into your creativity, saps your energy to the point where getting out of bed requires the determination of Hercules.
+We haven’t even gotten to the part where all this exhaustion eats into your creativity, saps your energy to the point where getting out of bed requires determination in the measure of Hercules’ strength.

 The short and long of it is that, in the end, your performance gets affected, you experience unrelenting stress and anxiety becomes more than the feeling you get before a big event.